- Dinner and a show

 Day 12 Kyoto-Osaka-UK

-Travel to Osaka airport for your return overnight flight to the UK.
+Travel to Osaka airport (31 miles, one hour) for your return overnight flight to the UK.
 B

 Day 13 UK

 Arrive in the UK for your included VIP door-to-door travel service home.

 Now a busy and prosperous city, Hiroshima will always be remembered as the target for the world’s first atomic bomb on August 6, 1945.
 When you arrive after taking the bullet train you'll take the ferry to Miyajima Island in Hiroshima Bay.
 This scenic island is home to the beautiful Itsukushima Shinto shrine which was built over the water and appears to float during high tide.

 After seeing the shrine you'll catch the ferry back to Hiroshima for a sightseeing tour.
 You'll visit the Peace Memorial Park with its monuments to those who died in the nuclear explosion, including the Peace Memorial Museum.
 The museum is dedicated to world peace and nuclear disarmament and charts the city's pre-WWII history through the tragic events of 1945, and details the terror of nuclear warfare.
 Some parts of the museum contain artefacts recovered from the devastation, including clothing, watches and accessories – here's even a set of stone steps upon which a man's shadow was imprinted after the intense heat rays discoloured the area of stone around where he was sitting.

 This is a non-exclusive excursion and must be booked at least one month prior to travel and cannot be booked in resort there is no refund if you cancel the excursion within one month of departure.